loganwright/SimpleChat/README.md

   You can also store custom data here to pass into the controllerIf you'd like.
 Particularly useful for figuring out who sent the message (see below)
 */

+// You could also set a currentUserId here if you'd like to ...
+// _chatController.currentUserId = @"currentUserId";

 [self presentViewController:_chatController animated:YES completion:nil];
 ```